Nomad Base Station Hub Edition review: Wireless charging with hidden functionality

-Nomad's latest Base Station wireless charging pad can charge up to four devices at once—two wired, two wirelessly—and looks fantastic on a desk or night stand.
+Nomand's latest Base Station wireless charging pad can charge up to four devices at once - two wired, two wirelessly - and looks fantastic on a desk or night stand.

 Nomad Goods produces a wide range of accessories for various smartphones and devices, but the company's portfolio is primarily made up of Apple-specific accessories.
 That said, not everything Nomad sells is an Apple-only product.
 For example, the $119 Nomad Base Station Hub Edition with Magnetic Alignment, in addition to having a stupidly long name, is a Qi-equipped wireless charging pad that will charge any compatible device, be it your Samsung Galaxy Buds, a Pixel 6, or the latest iPhone.